grantcurell/grantcurell.github.io/docs/Multiple Span on 4112F-ON with OS10/README.md

-# Multiple Mirror Port Test
+# Multiple Span on 4112F-ON with OS10

 In this test case I am testing to see if we can configure a Dell 4112F-ON with OS10 to create a one to many port configuration using SPAN.